Gnailimixam/maxgossler.com/_pages/contact.md

 ---
 title: Contact
-subtitle: Send me a message if are interested to work with me.
+subtitle: Leaf me a message if are interested to work with me.
 description: Duet is a beautiful Jekyll portfolio theme.
 featured_image: /images/demo/demo-landscape.jpg
 ---